eclipse/upm/docs/contributions.md

   avoid GPL.
 (LGPL is fine).
 If your license is not MIT please include a LICENSE file in src/<mymodule>/
-- Please test your module builds before contributing and make sure it works on the latest version of maa.
+- Please test your module builds before contributing and make sure it works on the latest version of mraa.
 If you tested on a specific board/platform please tell us what this was in your PR.